baleada/docs/src/prose/ancestor-variants/index.md

 :::
-## Configuration
+## Usage
 :::

-To configure `ancestorVariants`, import the plugin into your Tailwind config file, and use the `ancestorVariants` key of your `theme` to add variants:
+To use Baleada Ancestor Variants, import the plugin into your Tailwind config file, and use the `ancestorVariants` key of your `theme` to add variants:

 :::
 ```js